Arrest warrant: Former Glastonbury police officer is a suspect in at least 30 burglaries

 Investigators said they are still working to determine the scale of the alleged burglaries, as they are believed to have occurred in numerous jurisdictions between February 2023 and June 2023.

 According to the arrest warrant, investigators used cellphone tower data and surveillance camera footage from numerous burglary scenes to identify Hemingway as a suspect.
-He allegedly wore a facemask and gloves when he broke into places and drove a black Jeep that belonged to his wife with bogus plates.
+The suspect allegedly wore a facemask and gloves when he broke into places and drove a black Jeep Cherokee that belonged to his wife.

-Investigators said they also have video of him listening to his police radio while inside one of the places he hit.
-He is also accused of running his own car license plates through the police computer system, apparently to see if he was under investigation.
+Surveillance video in Glastonbury and Wethersfield allegedly showed the suspect holding a flashlight in a tactile manner used in police technique, according to investigators.
+The suspect, described by police as a 6’2″ white man, also allegedly held a coiled, corded object to his left ear.
+Glastonbury police confirmed the size and shape of the object to be consistent with their department-issued police portable radios, the warrant states.

+Hemingway is also accused of using a law enforcement database to obtain vehicle and criminal data to determine if he was being investigated.
+According to the warrant, in the last three years, Hemingway ran his and his wife’s vehicle registration and his name through the police database unlawfully 80 times, including weeks before he resigned from the police department to allegedly become an airline pilot.

 Before transferring to the Glastonbury Police Department, Hemingway was an officer with the New Britain Police Department from August 2009 to January 2019.
 He resigned from the Glastonbury Police Department on Sept.
 1, 2023.